-Before becoming a full-time business school professor in 1990, Richard Puntillo spent nine years as an investment banker and 11 years as a commercial banker.
-His background includes experience as a CFO, significant SEC reporting responsibilities and extensive transactional experience in securities and commercial lending transactions, including conducting and overseeing numerous due diligence investigations.
-During his career, he has been directly involved as a corporate officer or director in negotiating, structuring and approving over a dozen mergers & acquisitions.
+Before becoming a full-time professor at the University of San Francisco’s Business School in 1990, Richard Puntillo spent nine years as an investment banker and 11 years as a commercial banker.
+His experience includes significant SEC-reporting responsibilities and extensive transactional experience in securities and commercial lending transactions, including conducting and overseeing numerous due diligence investigations.
+During his career, he has been directly involved as a corporate officer or director in negotiating, structuring and approving over a dozen M&A transactions.

-Professor Puntillo regularly teaches the following MBA finance courses covering capital markets, investment banking, private equity and venture capital.
-He was made a tenured, full professor in 1998 and has been recognized as one of the School of Management’s top teachers, winning a total of seven awards for distinguished teaching.
+Before transitioning to Emeritus Professor in 2014, Professor Puntillo taught MBA finance courses covering capital markets, investment banking, private equity and venture capital.
+He was made a tenured, full professor in 1998 and has been recognized as one of the Business School’s top teachers, winning a total of six awards for distinguished teaching.